ajhenley/gitbook/algorithms_final_project.md

 Create a program that will calculate the cost with tax of fencing a rectangular yard.
 The cost of the fencing will depend on the amount of fencing required (the perimeter of the yard), and the type of fencing used.
-Gates can also be purchased for an additional cost.
+Gates can are available for an additional cost.At least one gate is required.

 #####Prices (including installation)
 * Wooden fencing costs $25 per foot